Sourced by Homes & Gardens: 17 Best Places to Buy Bathroom Vanities for Style, Function, and Long-Lasting Design

 Shop second-hand

 Looking for second-hand vanities is also a great way to find affordable options – and in some cases, more unique.
-The best places to look include Facebook Marketplace, Etsy, charity shops, and even your local furniture thrift stores.
+The best places to look include Facebook Marketplace, Etsy, and even your local furniture thrift stores.
 If you're open to DIY, even old cabinets can be turned into a bathroom vanity relatively easily.

 Find your local furniture clearance spots